turingschool/backend-curriculum-site/module2/lessons/git-groups.md

 ## Group 1

-Finally this group will be largely self guided but will go through some more intermediate and advanced git topics.
+Finally this group will be largely self / pair guided but will go through some more intermediate and advanced git topics.
 You may reach out to an instructor to ask for clarification, questions or guidance in how to find your answers.

 You will be going through [this lesson](/git_workflows)